SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 # Exercise 3.5 - Configure your Function resources

 Kyma gives you the opportunity to configure your Function resources according to the expected load of your service.
-Let's have a look at the options provided to us and scale the deployed Function.
+Let's have a look at the options provided and scale the deployed Function.

 1. In your Function view, go to the `Resources` tab and click the `Edit Configuration` button located on the top-right.